 Yoga is a popular way to exercise and relieve stress.

 While it’s not commonly thought of as a weight loss exercise, it burns a fair amount of calories and offers many additional health benefits that can promote weight loss.

-Aside from burning calories, studies have shown that yoga can teach mindfulness, which can help you resist unhealthy foods, control overeating, and better understand your body’s hunger signals (
+Aside from burning calories, studies have shown that yoga can teach mindfulness and reduce stress levels. (

 Most gyms offer yoga classes, but you can practice yoga anywhere.
 This includes from the comfort of your own home, as there are plenty of guided tutorials online.

 Yoga is a great weight loss exercise that you can perform almost anywhere.